Love Arts & Culture? Visit These 9 Lake George Area Hotspots for Art, Music, Theatre & History

-Each year in summer and fall, The Lake Theatre at the Holiday Inn Resort in Lake George offers patrons one of the most memorable dining and theater experiences in the region.
+Each year in summer and fall, The Lake George Dinner Theatre at the Holiday Inn Resort in Lake George offers patrons one of the most memorable dining and theater experiences in the region.
 Your trip to this intimate setting will begin with a delicious full-course meal and end with a performance of a contemporary comedy.

-The Lake Theatre is operated by Lake Theatre Productions, Inc., which aims to bring professional theatrical productions to the Lake George Region.
+The Lake George Dinner Theatre is operated by Lake Theatre Productions, Inc., which aims to bring professional theatrical productions to the Lake George Region.
 While they specialize in featuring plays, Lake Theatre Productions, Inc. also hosts workshops and seminars for the general public.

 Although the Charles R. Wood Theater in downtown Glens Falls hosts an eclectic lineup of entertainment throughout the year, such as comedy shows, films, music, dance, and more, the arts venue is well-known for being the home of the Adirondack Theatre Festival (ATF).